MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 <table>
   <tr>
     <td>
-      For a UWP-only game, it is still required to publish your catalog and service config to CERT in XDP before starting your Partner Center submission, even though you don’t have an XDK title binary that you’re publishing.
+      For a UWP-only game, it is still required to publish your catalog and service config to CERT in Partner Center before starting your submission, even though you don’t have an XDK title binary that you’re publishing.
     </td>
   </tr>
 </table>